threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 # Convert the Docker Image to an FList

 We will now convert the Docker image into a Zero-OS FList.
-This part is so easy you will almost be wondering why you never heard about FList before!

 * Go to the [ThreeFold Hub](https://hub.grid.tf/).
 * Sign in with the ThreeFold Connect app.